FaithAlone.net

 The Life of Joseph

-Joseph, one of the sons of Israel, and the main character of Genesis chapters 37-50, has a life that is noted for having an incredible amount of parallels to Jesus Christ:
+Joseph, one of the sons of Israel, and the main character of Genesis chapters 37-50, has a life that is noted for having a large amount of parallels to Jesus Christ:

 • Joseph's birth was miraculous (Genesis 30:22-24), just like Jesus's virgin birth was miraculous (Matthew 1:20)